-So how can your business make the most of Pinterest?
+So how can your business make the most of selling on Pinterest?

 Step one is as simple as it sounds.
 Signing up for Pinterest takes a couple of minutes, and setting up a few pin boards need only take an hour or two.